SajjadAli54/reactjs/Lecture 06/README.md

 ```

 - State Lift up: Move state to its parent component to share with its siblings or other

-We use `useReducer` and `useContext` for this purpose.
+- We use `useReducer` and `useContext` for this purpose.
 We can also use `redux` for state management.

+---

+# Forms in React

+## Controlled Components

+- Does not have its own state.
+State cam from its parent as props
+- Data input => Get and set in general, not in react
+- We have to set the values by ourselves using state
+- Reason: **Single source of truth**